Friday, November 24, 2023

 (1) Karl Lagerfeld coat: This year's Met Gala Lagerfeld exhibit was beautiful and impressive.

 (2) Yayoi Kusama's Death of Nerves: Another great museum piece; this was at M+ in Hong Kong.
-I did design the shape of the cords myself, inspired by the original.
+I did arrange the cords myself, inspired by the original.

-(3) RM's Indigo: BTS members released solo albums this year, and I covered (my favorite) three in this painting.
+(3) RM's Indigo: BTS members released solo albums this year, and I covered (my favorite) three albums in this painting.
 RM's egg depicts a mashup of two scenes from the Wild Flower music video -- petals in the wind at dusk and firework sparks in the night sky.
-As mentioned, I generally don't love the natural color palette and had to redo the dusk part once, but Wild Flower and the other music videos from Indigo were stunning and worth representing.
+As mentioned, I generally don't love the natural color palette and had to redo the dusk part once, but Wild Flower and the other music videos on the album were stunning and I wanted to represent them here.

 (4) SUGA's D-Day: SUGA's was my favorite concert I attended this year, which is almost blasphemy considering that Taylor Swift also happened.
 I initially put paintbrush to canvas for the teal jacket from the Haegeum music video, but I was too out of practice with detailed painting, so called an audible to paint the simpler Amygdala music video instead.
-The lyrics for both Indigo and D-Day are relatively profound.
+The lyrics for D-Day (and Indigo) are relatively profound.

-(5) Jungkook's GOLDEN: Finishing off discussion of BTS, while I wouldn't consider GOLDEN to be the premier album of the year, the mini-concert depicted here was the pinnacle of a fabulous promotion period overall.
-This purple background was the beginning of Magic Shop, and the staircase was used for a surprisingly entertaining mid-concert chitchat.
-Good vibes to send us off, as JK and the other remaining members head off to enlistment.
+(5) Jungkook's GOLDEN: Finishing off the BTS vignettes, while the GOLDEN album was less artistic and more for mass appeal, the mini-concert depicted here was the pinnacle of a fabulous promotion period overall.
+This purple background recalls the opening of Magic Shop in the set, and the staircase references the really entertaining mid-concert chitchat.
+Good send-off vibes as JK and the other remaining members head off to enlistment.

 (6) Gold Crown Ornament at Gyeongju National Museum (item 618): I didn't get much historical context on this particular artifact (don't come at me if this symbolizes something bad I don't know about), but it's no surprise this was a memorable museum visit in Korea, as I generally find Korea and dynastic Asian history interesting.

-(7) Pickle by Moriah Elizabeth: As one of two art Youtubers featured in this egg collection, Moriah Elizabeth specializes in painting pastel rainbow plushies, and may or may not have a target demographic of <10 year-olds.
+(7) Pickle by Moriah Elizabeth: As one of two art Youtubers featured here, Moriah Elizabeth specializes in painting pastel rainbow plushies, and may or may not have a target demographic of children.
 Regardless, Pickle the Dinosaur is one of her classic characters and I watch her new videos upon release every Friday.

 (8) Make Stuff with Stories by Nerdforge: Martina (and Hansi) from their Youtube channel specialize in epic fantasy-inspired creations, and Martina herself is a very talented painter.
 Depicted is the cover design of their sketchbook merch.